Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-69-lockdown.md

 Ata nodded, and raised his eyes to the subject of their conversation: a shipyard, half a mile or so ahead of them in their orbit.
 At such close range, the huge skeletal loops of its structure gave a sense of just how easily they could construct a ship.

 Sir Patrick had seen the shipyards on Ceres. *Those* were monstrous square pits blasted out of the asteroid’s ice and regolith, and bore a strong resemblance to the yards and drydocks on Earth.
-The OmoAru shipyards looked more like…
+The OmoAru shipyards looked more like...

 Well, the uncomfortable image that sprung to mind was of a baby’s mobile hung with enormous dead spiders.
 Each "spider" was a central housing and storage unit, with curled-up limbs of scaffolding lined on the inside with rails.
 Presumably, trains bearing materials, parts and the robot arms necessary to assemble them into a working ship would run along those rails.